timescale/docs/timescaledb/getting-started/create-hypertable.md

 );
 ```

-Once run, you will then officially have two tables within your TimescaleDB database.
-One hypertable named `stocks_real_time`, and a normal PostgreSQL table named `company`.
+You now have two tables within your TimescaleDB database: one hypertable named `stocks_real_time`, and one normal PostgreSQL table named `company`.

 ## Learn more about hypertables and chunks
 To learn more about hypertables and best practices for configuring chunks, see
 [Hypertable How-To](/how-to-guides/hypertables).
 To learn more about why hypertables
-help with storing and querying data, seethe [hypertables and chunks core concepts page][core-concepts-hypertables].
+help with storing and querying data, see the [hypertables and chunks core concepts page][core-concepts-hypertables].

 ## Next steps
 Next, ingest some sample stock trade data into TimescaleDB!
 Step 2, ['Add time-series data' section][add-data],
-will show you how to populate the tables you just created.
+shows you how to populate the tables you just created.

 [core-concepts-hypertables]: /getting-started/add-data/
 [add-data]: /overview/core-concepts/hypertables-and-chunks/